xyf2002/harryhanln/gfx/note/note.md

 ## Vertex Shader

 GL will normalize vertices it receives.
 Thus, if the screen is not a square, the vertices will be stretched.

+## fragment shader

+### Interpolation

+As vertex shader only pass in finite vertices, yet we would want color defined on all fragments of the picture, glsl will interpolate the color for all fragments between vertices.

+If triangle-draw is activated, gl will use Barycentric Coordinates method to interpolate the R, G, B colors independently.